-The Society has continued to top-up and supplement government wage subsidies received to ensure the welfare and well-being of its staff and musicians.
-Included in government grants revenue in the statement of revenue and expenses is \$3,006,998 (2020 - \$1,009,372) received from the Canadian Federal Government in the form of wage subsidies and \$341,740 (2020 - \$nil) received from the Canadian Federal Government in the form of rent subsidies.
+As part of the Government of Canada's COVID-19 Economic Response Plan, the Society received funding through the Tourism and Hospitality Recovery Program (THRP) in the form of wage and rent subsidies.
+Included in government grants revenue in the statement of revenue and expenses is \$1,564,369 (2021 - \$3,006,998) received from the Canadian Federal Government in the form of wage subsidies and \$215,953 (2021 - \$341,740) received from the Canadian Federal Government in the form of rent subsidies.